hudecof/ansible_atlassian-jira/README.md

 Role Name
 =========

-Role tp help install or update the Atlassian Jira.
+Role to help install or update the Atlassian Jira.

 Requirements
 ------------